Procedure for Tournament Registration

 - Parents - violation of tournament rules by a parent can affect the points for seeding the teams, or even get a team disqualified.

 - KidsZone - tournaments are getting more strict about KidsZone regulations.
 Be sure you and your parents know them. more...

 - Dogs - generally, dogs are not allowed at tournaments, and most cities ban them at soccer fields.
 Do not test this.
 We do not want the team disqualified.

 Most tournaments require player and coach ID cards.
-These are laminated cards of a special format that includes a picture of the person, AYSO ID, date of birth of player, date of Safe Haven certification for the coach, certification level of the coach, division, etc. The cards must be certified by the Regional Commissioner.
+These are laminated cards of a special format that includes a picture of the person, AYSO ID, date of birth of player, date of Safe Haven certification for the coach, certification level of the coach, division, etc. The cards must be certified by the Regional Commissioner prior to lamination.